captbullett65/MSCFT/README.md

 # Master SWARM Consensus Forecasting Template (MSCFT)

-The Master SWARM Consensus Forecasting Template (MSCFT) is a structured framework for developing, documenting, and auditing long-range forecasts across domains such as innovation, geopolitics, and public policy.
+The Master SWARM Consensus Forecasting Template (MSCFT) is a structured framework for developing, documenting, and auditing long-range, short-range forecasts across domains such as innovation, geopolitics, and public policy.
 This repository supports consistent forecasting practices for projects like the Good Judgment Open Vehicle Innovation Challenge (2025 & 2027), enabling transparent, high-quality judgment-based analysis.

 ## 📌 Purpose